Kelly N. Chacón

 Chemistry 102 - Chemical Reactivity

 Full course for one semester.
-An introduction to the reactions of atoms and molecules, focusing on examples from environmental chemistry.
-Specific topics include gas laws, solution phenomena, thermodynamics, chemical equilibria, and kinetics.
+An introduction to the reactions of atoms and molecules.
+Specific topics include gas laws, solution phenomena, thermodynamics, chemical equilibria, electrochemistry, and kinetics.
 Prerequisite: Chemistry 101.
 Lecture-conference-laboratory.

 Chemistry 201 - Organic Chemistry